Black-eyed Peas on New Years Day

 Pray about it, pray the verse for anyone your Father has placed on your mind.

-This morning I prayed for Todd and our daughter.
+This morning I prayed for you and my family and friends.

-Here’s how it would sound….
-Happy is Todd who does not follow the advice of the wicked or take the paths of sinners.
+Here’s how it sounded….
+Happy are the friends who follow my blog, my family, my friends they who do not follow the advice of the wicked or take the paths of sinners.

 Prosperity and happiness depends on your willingness to live in obedience to scripture.